 In this presentation you’ll have fun learning the powerful principles of freedom found in the Constitution and you’ll find out why the General Welfare Clause is one of the Five Clauses Everyone Should Know!

-Here is Part 3 – The General Welfare Clause:
+Here is a short clip from Part 3 – The General Welfare Clause:

 It’s free to register for the Constitution Bee, so click HERE and start studying so you can win one of the 15 cash prizes worth $10,000!
 You will receive the downloads of each of the videos in the 6-part Constitution Bee study guide series, “Five Clauses Everyone Should Know” as they become available!